-Further information on the non-executive directors' remuneration is detailed in the Remuneration Report in the 2023 Annual Report (on pages 32 to 33).
+Further information on the non-executive directors' remuneration is detailed in the Remuneration Report in the 2024 Annual Report (on pages 29 and 30).

-Remuneration policies and practices for executive directors and senior executives
+Remuneration policies and practices for CEO, executive key management personnel and other senior executives

-The structure of remuneration for the CEO, executive directors and other staff consists of salary, compulsory superannuation contributions and discretionary performance incentives.
-Any equity-based remuneration for executive directors is subject to shareholder approval where required by the Corporations Act or ASX Listing Rules.
+The structure of remuneration for the CEO, senior executives and other staff consists of salary, compulsory superannuation contributions and discretionary performance incentives.
+Any equity-based remuneration for the CEO is subject to shareholder approval where required by the Corporations Act or ASX Listing Rules.

-The NRC reviews all remuneration proposals with respect to the CEO, executive directors, senior managers and investment team and makes recommendations to the Board for final approval.
+The NRC reviews all remuneration proposals with respect to the CEO, key management personnel and other senior executives and makes recommendations to the Board for final approval.

-Further information on the remuneration of the executive directors is detailed in the Remuneration Report in the 2023 Annual Report (on pages 28 to 32).
+Further information on the remuneration of the executive key management personnel is detailed in the Remuneration Report in the 2024 Annual Report (on pages 21 to 28).